KayLerch/alexa-skills-kit-tellask-java/samples/calculator/README.md

     You     >   "Stop"
     Alexa   >   "Bye"

 You could have the same dialogue in German.
+Now, whenever you start the skill Alexa calculates with a precision of three decimal places as it stored that information in DynamoDB.

 ## How to set up this skill
 1. Create a skill in Alexa developer console.
 Learn about [here](https://developer.amazon.com/public/community/post/Tx2XUAQ741IYQI4/How-to-Build-a-Multi-Language-Alexa-Skill)